-Mat Iandolo is entering his seventh season as head coach of the University of Utah women's tennis program.
+Mat Iandolo is entering his eighth season as head coach of the University of Utah women's tennis program.

-Last season, Iandolo led the Utes to a sixth-place Pac-12 finish (5-5).
-For the first time since joining the new conference, two Utes earned All-Pac-12 acolades as Sarah Pham and Tereza Bekerova each garnered Honorable Mention recognition.
+In 2013-14, Iandolo led the Utes to a sixth-place Pac-12 finish (5-5).
+For the first time since joining the new conference, two Utes earned All-Pac-12 acolades as Sarah Pham and Bekerova each garnered Honorable Mention recognition.

 In 2010-11 Iandolo was named the Mountain West Conference Women's Tennis Coach of the Year for the second consecutive season after leading the Utes to back-to-back conference titles and NCAA Championship appearances.
 With a 16-10 overall record, including a 7-1 mark in MWC play, Utah made its second straight trip to the NCAA tournament after earning the MWC's automatic bid by winning the conference tournament championship.
 Iandolo also placed four players on the all-MWC team for the first time since Utah joined the conference.

 Iandolo has built a 93-69 record in his first seven seasons at Utah.
 He has also produced four All-Pac-12 selections and 13All-MWC selections, including 2011 MWC Women's Tennis Player of the Year Anastasia Putilina and 2008 MWC Freshman of the Year Evgenia Kryuchkova.
 In addition, Iandolo received Utah's 2009-10 Don B. Reddish Coach of the Year award.

 In his inaugural season at the helm, the Utes finished the 2007-08 season ranked No. 54, earning their first national rating in the year's final poll since the 2004 campaign, and finished the 2008-09 season ranked No. 63.